opsmop/opsmop/docs/source/push.rst

 Push Mode
 ---------

-You should have already read about using OpsMop in local mode (see :ref:`local`) and read over the OpsMop language (see :ref:`language` and :ref:`advanced`).

 OpsMop's "Push Mode" works like local mode, but targets multiple remote systems simultaneously.

-Push mode policies in OpsMop are just like Local policies (see :ref:`local`), but require some extra functions to be implemented, though they are very small and easy to add.
+Push mode policies in OpsMop are just like Local policies (see :ref:`local`), and only require some very small extra functions to be implemented.

 While OpsMop policy files written just for "local mode" do *NOT* contain enough information to be used in push mode, any push-capable policy file *CAN* be used in local mode with *NO* changes.
 This is a free bonus, as sometimes you may want to develop